 Editor Smoke Test Cell

 An item testing room.
 The chests contain every inventory item in the game.
 Opening any enchanted chests may crash the game due to the sheer amount of enchanted items.
-Note that having Dawnguard & Dragonborn installed expands the room; Dawnguard adds a room with two chests holding inventory items specific to that DLC, whereas Dragonborn adds a room with chests full of Dragonborn items, as well as a cage with buttons that spawns enemies from Solstheim.
+Note that having Dawnguard and/or Dragonborn installed will expand the room: Dawnguard adds a room with two chests holding inventory items specific to that DLC, whereas Dragonborn adds a room with chests full of Dragonborn items as well as a cage with buttons that spawn enemies from Solstheim.

 M'aiq The Liar's Room

 A small grey room where the Khajiit wanderer M'aiq the Liar is stuffed away (when he's not roaming around Skyrim).
-The developers decided to use the name of the Khajiit homeland as the area code.
+The developers decided to use the name of the Khajiit homeland as the editor ID.

 Do Not Delete - Not A Test Cell